thuehn/DynaPoint/README.md

 ### How to install DynaPoint ?

-TBD (LEDE packages are goning to be hosted here soon)
+TBD (LEDE packages are going to be hosted here soon)

 ### How to use Dynapoint?
 Example of how to use it in /etc/config/wireless: